TWiStErRob/twisterrob.github.io/_posts/2011-10-21-effective-at-work.md

 Fill in the description or message field with a meaningful declaration of what you did; this applies to version control commit, wiki edit, file upload, etc.

 Small things count: with a well-named variable, that no-one asks about in an in-person code review, you saved <var>team members</var> man-minutes for the team, and it took you only 10&nbsp;seconds to come up with.
 It also helps a great deal for anyone trying to understand that code, saving minutes again.
 Code is read by many and written by few.
-Look out for spelling mistakes to not confuse others and also prevent others spending time correcting it, because it's already correct --- looking at you <mark>Grammar&nbsp;Nazis</mark> ;).
+Look out for spelling mistakes to not confuse others and also prevent others spending time correcting it, because it will already be correct --- looking at you <mark>Grammar&nbsp;Nazis</mark> ;).

 ## Emphasize the essence!